wizden/Searcher/README.txt

   README.txt    - This file

   Special thanks to the creators of the following libraries that is used by Searcher:
-   - iTextSharp    - reading pdf files.
+   - PdfPig        - reading pdf files.
    - OpenXml       - reading files saved using openxml format.
    - SharpCompress - library to deal with many compression types and formats.